Fox Hills Cash Review: Read This Before You Borrow

 Essentially, their loans are supposed to be a stopgap between paychecks, as their website states: Sometimes bills are due before you get your paycheck and you need cash to avoid penalties and fees.”

-If that sounds familiar, it’s because it’s the same strategy that payday lenders have been using for years.
+If that sounds familiar, it’s because it’s the same strategy that payday lenders have used for years.
 Truthfully, the two products are functionally identical.
 The qualifications are easy — all you need is a bank account and proof of steady income — but they charge borrowers an arm and a leg for the privilege of borrowing a few hundred dollars.

-Technically, installment loans give borrowers more time to repay their loans than payday loans.
+Installment loans give borrowers more time to repay their loans than payday loans.
 Unfortunately, because of their excessive interest rates, that usually backfires.

 The only way to make payday loans even remotely affordable is to pay them off immediately to prevent interest from accruing.
-Even Fox Hills Cash admits it: “To minimize the total cost of your loan, we strongly recommend that you either pay your loan in full, or pay as much as you can to reduce the principal balance.”
+Even Fox Hills Cash admits it: “To minimize the total cost of your loan, we strongly recommend that you either pay your loan in full or pay as much as you can to reduce the principal balance.”

 READ MORE: Tribal loans and tribal lenders to avoid